Kayla Moody Drenches Her White Swimsuit In Latest Instagram Video

 As the seductive slow-motion clip started, the Instagram sensation positioned a garden hose over her chest and let the water stream over her.
 With her head thrown back, her long hair fell down her back as she brushed it out of the way with one hand.

 Kayla rolled her head to one side as she plucked at strands of her hair.
 She then focused her attention on one of the swimsuit’s thin straps.
-Bringing her perfectly manicured hand downwards, she moved the strap slowly to one side.
-This caused her top to open up and she continued to drizzle the water down inside her bathing suit.
+Bringing her perfectly manicured hand downward, she moved the strap slowly to one side.
+This caused her top to open up, and she continued to drizzle the water down inside her bathing suit.
 As she did so, she very nearly exposed herself but stopped just before she revealed too much.
 Instead, she threw her head back once more.

-Behind the model, not only the immaculately clean pool could be seen but a lawn beyond that.
+Behind the model, not only the immaculately clean pool could be seen but also a lawn beyond that.
 Trees and shrubbery surrounded the lush grass.

 As soon as Kayla posted the image, her followers were quick to respond.
 Within two hours, the image had amassed nearly 10,000 likes and plenty of comments from her adoring fanbase.